AlexandraH-code/ms3-thebookwormsplace/README.md

 In addition to the features that are currently added to the website, I have come up with some other features that could be added in the future.
 I have divided the features into Site Visitors and Administrator(s).

 ### Features Left To Implement - Site Visitors

 * Develop user profiles with more information, for example a profile picture.
 * Add filter/sorting function to the books page so users/visitors can filter/sort by genre or rating.
 * Add search function where the users can search for, for example, author, book title or genre.
 * Add password reset functionality in case a user/visitor has forgotten their password.

 ### Features Left To Implement - Administrator(s)

-* Add approve comment possibility to the Admin section on the website.
+* Add these features to the Admin section of the website.
+  * Approve comments
+  * Delete comments
-* Add the possibility to administer contact requests in the Admin section on the website.
+  * See contact requests
+  * See ratings

 ## 9. Technologies Used
 [Back To The Top](#table-of-contents)